How to Conduct a Coaxial Motor Test?

 • Safety goggles and gloves

-Ensure the motor is securely mounted on a testing rig to prevent movement during testing.
-Inspect connections and cables for any wear or damage.
+Make sure the motor is securely fastened to the testing rig to eliminate any movement during the tests.
+Also, check all connections and cables for signs of wear or damage.

 Conducting the Test